gmkung/kleros-escrow-data-service/README_trad.md

 // Get all events for a transaction const events = await klerosClient.services.event.getEventsForTransaction("123");
-/* Returns: BaseEvent[] - Array of all events related to the transaction, sorted by block number This includes payment events, dispute events, evidence events, etc. */
+/* Returns: BaseEvent[] - Array of all events related to the transaction, sorted by block number Each event has common properties plus specific event properties */

 // Get specific event types
 const paymentEvents = await klerosClient.services.event.getPaymentEvents("123");
-/* Returns: PaymentEvent[] - Array of payment events for the transaction */
+/* Returns: PaymentEvent[] - Array with structure:
+   {
+     transactionId: string,       // ID of the transaction
+     blockNumber: number,         // Block number when the event was emitted
+     transactionHash: string,     // Hash of the transaction that emitted the event
+     timestamp: number,           // Timestamp when the event was emitted
+     _transactionID: string,      // ID of the transaction (redundant)
+     _amount: string,             // Amount paid in wei
+     _party: string               // Address of the party who made/received the payment } */

 const disputeEvents = await klerosClient.services.event.getDisputeEvents("123");
-/* Returns: DisputeEvent[] - Array of dispute events for the transaction */
+/* Returns: DisputeEvent[] - Array with structure:
+   {
+     transactionId: string,       // ID of the transaction
+     blockNumber: number,         // Block number when the event was emitted
+     transactionHash: string,     // Hash of the transaction that emitted the event
+     timestamp: number,           // Timestamp when the event was emitted
+     _arbitrator: string,         // Address of the arbitrator contract
+     _disputeID: string,          // ID of the created dispute
+     _metaEvidenceID: string,     // Same as transactionId
+     _evidenceGroupID: string     // ID of the evidence group (same as transactionId) } */

-const evidenceEvents =
+const evidenceEvents = await klerosClient.services.event.getEvidenceEvents("123");
-  await klerosClient.services.event.getEvidenceEvents("123");
-/* Returns: EvidenceEvent[] - Array of evidence submission events for the transaction */
+/* Returns: EvidenceEvent[] - Array with structure:
+   {
+     transactionId: string,       // ID of the transaction
+     blockNumber: number,         // Block number when the event was emitted
+     transactionHash: string,     // Hash of the transaction that emitted the event
+     timestamp: number,           // Timestamp when the event was emitted
+     _arbitrator: string,         // Address of the arbitrator
+     _evidenceGroupID: string,    // ID of the evidence group (same as transactionId)
+     _party: string,              // Address of the party who submitted evidence
+     _evidence: string            // IPFS URI to the evidence } */

 const rulingEvents = await klerosClient.services.event.getRulingEvents("123");
-/* Returns: RulingEvent[] - Array of ruling events for the transaction */
+/* Returns: RulingEvent[] - Array with structure:
+   {
+     transactionId: string,       // ID of the transaction
+     blockNumber: number,         // Block number when the event was emitted
+     transactionHash: string,     // Hash of the transaction that emitted the event
+     timestamp: number,           // Timestamp when the event was emitted
+     _arbitrator: string,         // Address of the arbitrator
+     _disputeID: string,          // ID of the dispute
+     _ruling: string              // The ruling given (0: Refused, 1: Sender wins, 2: Receiver wins)
+   } */

+const metaEvidenceEvents = await klerosClient.services.event.getMetaEvidenceEvents("123");
+/* Returns: MetaEvidenceEvent[] - Array with structure:
+   {
+     transactionId: string,       // ID of the transaction
+     blockNumber: number,         // Block number when the event was emitted
+     transactionHash: string,     // Hash of the transaction that emitted the event
+     timestamp: number,           // Timestamp when the event was emitted
+     _metaEvidenceID: string,     // ID of the meta-evidence (same as transactionId)
+     _evidence: string            // IPFS URI to the meta-evidence JSON } */
 ```

 ### Gas Estimation Functions